nakkstar123/nakkstar123.github.io/content/authors/admin/_index.md

-Nakul Khambhati is a junior at the University of California, Los Angeles where he is pursuing an integrated masters program in Computer Science and Mathematics.
-His research interests include **cryptography**, **large language models** and **combinatorics**.
-He is currently involved in research projects with [Prof. Rafail Ostrovsky](https://web.cs.ucla.edu/~rafail/) and [Prof. Amit Sahai](https://web.cs.ucla.edu/~sahai/).
-He is the president and co-founder of [Theory@UCLA](https://www.theoryatucla.com/), a theoretical computer science student organization, and a lead instructor for the [Olga Radko Endowed Math Circle](https://circles.math.ucla.edu/circles/).
+I am a junior at UCLA, conducting research in cryptography with a focus on secure multiparty computation and its applications.
+I am advised by [Prof. Rafail Ostrovsky](https://web.cs.ucla.edu/~rafail/).
+Additionally, I am the president and a co-founder of [Theory@UCLA](https://www.theoryatucla.com/), a theoretical CS club.
+I am also a lead instructor for the [Olga Radko Endowed Math Circle](https://circles.math.ucla.edu/circles/).
 {style="text-align: justify;"}